oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

 --force-rm=true \
 --file  frm_dockerfile_update_from_image .
 ```
-The result of this comand should be as below :
+The result of this command should be as below :
 ```
 [+] Building 80.9s (10/10) FINISHED
 .....